Dukula78/Kulang/README.md

 # Hey!!!! welcome ti Dutty codes for everyone

-Dutty is mainly html, css and JavaScript focused
+Dutty codes is mainly focused on html, css and JavaScript